laka0/path_to_code/README.md

 # path_to_code
-Exercises and project during my formation to code
+Exercises and projects realized during my formation to code